luciopaiva/luciopaiva.github.io/articles/find-the-next-power-of-two/index.md

 Quick one: given a number, how to find the power of two that immediately follows it?

+One use for that is when you have some code that allocates a buffer in memory and you want to let the caller of your code to specify any buffer size it pleases.
+Internally, though, you want to restrict buffer size to always be a power of two.
+This is good because you keep your interface friendly and you also don't need to worry about throwing exceptions in case the caller provided a non-compliant value.

 One first, naive approach would be to iterate through all powers of two until you find the first one greater than the number being queried for:

     function powerOfTwoCeilNaive(value) {